 Solo female travel in Iran, is it a good idea?
 Is it safe for women to travel to Iran?

-I decided to plan my Iran trip together with my friend Madi, an Iranian woman traveler whose family had no problems in letting her travel around Iran with the only company of another woman, to discover the wonders modern Persia was hiding and to bust the myth of Iran as a dangerous travel destination.
+I decided to plan my Iran trip together with my friend Madi, an Iranian woman traveller.
+Her family had no problems in letting her travel around Iran with the only company of another woman.
+So we set off to discover the wonders of modern Persia and to bust the myth of Iran as a dangerous travel destination for women.

 Not only are most women I know pretty independent, but solo female travel in Iran is a rather common reality.